MOTIVATED STUDENTS WILL LEARN AND LEAD!

 - A cohort of 30 students from countries and campuses around the world

 - A 15-week interactive, interdisciplinary virtual course for college and university students to explore climate justice, sustainability, advocacy and public health

 - Fall 2021 (Aug 31 – Dec 16), inaugural cohort announced July 15

 - Project Green Course digital classroom

-- To mobilize our next generation of bold changemakers and ensure a healthy, just, and resilient future
+- To mobilize the next generation of changemakers and ensure a healthy, just, resilient future

 This fall, emerging young leaders from around the world will engage with and learn from each other, academics, speakers, mentors and innovators throughout this independent study.
 The Project Green Course 15-week curriculum will broaden perspectives on key environmental topics, illustrate the intersections vital to this work, and sharpen critical thinking, leadership, communication and professional skills — to propel next generation agents of change with passion, purpose and power.

 The Course will facilitate deep discussion, meaningful reflection and solutions-focused thinking to activate voices and actualize potential.
-Participants will benefit from a dynamic educational experience, gaining knowledge and skill sets with widespread application and value, These learnings will be put into practice through a final climate action group project with real world impact
+Participants will benefit from a dynamic educational experience, gaining knowledge and skill sets with widespread application and value.
+These learnings will be put into practice through final climate action group projects with real world impact.

 PROJECT GREEN COURSE CURRICULUM